department-of-veterans-affairs/VA-Micropurchase-Repo/2018-04-27_API_Outreach/Deliverables/Industry-Partner-X-raw.md

-Working with USAJobs, ive heard on the veteran side that it takes a lot of time to apply through USAJobs.
-When I got out of college, it took an hour and a half to apply for 3 jobs.
+Working with Agency X, ive heard on the veteran side that it takes a lot of time to apply through Agency X. When I got out of college, it took an hour and a half to apply for 3 jobs.